karanvivekbhargava/CarND-MPC-Project/README.md

 While choosing appropriate values for N and dt we need to ensure two things, maximize the prediction horizon and make it computationally tractable.
 We need to find the sweet spot when its not too slow nor the prediction horizon is too small.
 After experimenting with values like `N = 10, dt = 0.01`, `N = 10, dt = 0.1` however after trial and error I finally settled on `N = 8 and dt = 0.08` since it provided the right tradeoff.

 ### Polynomial Fitting and MPC Preprocessing
 To perform any computation we first need to convert everything into the vehicles coordinate system.
 This can be done with a translation and rotation.
+The translation is to the point `px, py`.
+Then it's rotated with `psi` which is the orientation of the vehicle.
 The equations below show the conversion into the vehicles coordinate system.
 ```
  X' =   cos(psi) * (ptsx[i] - px) + sin(psi) * (ptsy[i] - py);
  Y' =  -sin(psi) * (ptsx[i] - px) + cos(psi) * (ptsy[i] - py);